He tomonga ikiiki matatika puta noa i Tāmaki Makaurau

 Unless sufficient consideration is given to the interaction between transport and land use planning, many people may end up working a long distance away from home.
 This will result in long, unreliable journeys.

 Transport challenges impact people in different ways, so it is important that equity is always a key priority.

 The Transport Emissions Reduction Plan highlights that, if planned and implemented effectively, rebalancing and decarbonising the transport system can reduce existing transport inequities.

 What this means

+Without major intervention, the way Auckland is expected to grow means many people (particularly those living in outer suburbs and rural areas may need to travel further to reach their jobs.
 This will put additional pressure on our transport networks and ultimately limit or reduce the number of jobs that can be reached within a reasonable commute time.

 What we can do about it

-To address this challenge we need to focus on both improving the transport system and shaping the way Auckland grows.
+We need to focus on both improving the transport system and shaping the way Auckland grows.
 This includes:

 - making better use of existing transport networks, which includes increasing the share of travel by walking, cycling and public transport